-- Tufted puffins dig about 2.75 meter (9 feet) long tunnels, which lead to their burrows.
+- Tufted puffins dig about 2.75 meters (9 feet) long tunnels, which lead to their burrows.

 - Atlantic puffins usually lined their burrows with grass, leaves, and feathers.
 They sometimes use the burrows of rabbits to breed.

 - Horned puffins make their nests on the rock cliffs or crevices.
-Both the mates cooperatively build their nest, which usually have around 1 meter (3.3 feet) depth and end in a chamber.
+Both the mates cooperatively build their nest, which usually has around 1 meter (3.3 feet) depth, and end in a chamber.

-- Female puffin lay a single egg and both the partners cooperatively incubate their egg, turn by turn.
+- Female puffins lay a single egg and both the partners cooperatively incubate their egg, turn by turn.

 - The eggs have creamy white and sometimes slightly lilac color.

-- A puffin incubates its egg through holding it against its brood patch with its wings.
+- A puffin incubates its egg by holding it against its brood patch with its wings.

-- Both the parents feed the chick for another 40 to 45 days until it fledge (develop wing feathers and become capable of flight).
+- Both the parents feed the chick for another 40 to 45 days until it fledges (develop wing feathers and become capable of flight).